abinit/abinit/doc/tutorial/lattice_model.md

     	Forces          :   9.1861216904870410E-03
     	Stresses        :   2.4991727912156494E-03

-In order to save computational time, the previous example restricts the fitting procedure to  [fit\_iatom](fit_iatom) = 2.
+In order to save computational time, the previous example restricts the fitting procedure to  [[multibinit: fit_iatom]] = 2.
 This means that only anharmonic terms linked to the interactions between Hf and its nearest neighbours are considered, which might not be enough to produce a fully accurate model.

-*Optional exercise $\Longrightarrow$ Try to fit on all irreducible atoms with [fit\_iatom](fit_iatom) = 0.
+*Optional exercise $\Longrightarrow$ Try to fit on all irreducible atoms with [[multibinit: fit_iatom]] = 0.
 This procedure is time consumming (around 15 min).
-You can also play with [fit\_cutoff](fit_cutoff) to see if there is other terms selected.*
+You can also play with [[multibinit: fit_cutoff]] to see if there is other terms selected.*

 ## 3 Bounding of the model